 - Infrastructure, weighted 7.5%.

 Each county was scored on a scale of zero to 100 in each of the 10 categories.
-To calculate the overall score for each county, researchers took a weighted average of the subcategories, calculated in consultation with industry experts.
-Researchers used that score to identify the top 500 healthiest communities.
+To calculate the overall score for each county, researchers then calculated a weighted average of the subcategories, which they then used to identify the 500 healthiest communities.

 The top 10 healthiest communities in the United States, according to U.S. News, are: